 1. Sub-base excavations

 All external hard landscaped surfaces including gravel surfaces for pedestrian or vehicle use require a solid foundation.
 This foundation for the surfacing layer is called the sub-base.
 This is one of the most important aspects of any installation and is often referred to as the groundworks stage of the project.
 The first stage is to excavate the ground to the required depth to install the correct depth and type of sub-base material and the depth of the Nidagravel® gravel stabilisation system.
 All levels are set at this point and changes to finished surface levels can also be adjusted at this stage to ensure the finished surface levels are correct.
-Reducing the finished level will usually result in deeper excavations to take this change into account, similarly raising levels may require extra sub-base material to be imported into site to make up the ground to the required level.
+Reducing the finished level will usually result in deeper excavations to take this change into account, similarly raising levels may require extra sub-base material to be imported into the site to make up the ground to the required level.
 Once the excavations have been made the sub-grade should be inspected to ensure that is suitable for the intended use and loading.
 It is good practice to ensure the sub-grade is firm, level and dug to the correct depth across the full area.
 This ensures that no sections of the sub-base will have a thinner layer of sub-base material.

 2. Installation of the sub-base

 Before installing the sub-base material it is good practice to lay a ground stabilising membrane or geotextile over the sub-grade.
 This will separate the sub-grade from the sub-base material and prevent any contamination of the sub-base material.
 This geotextile or membrane layer will also help stabilise the ground when loaded with sub-base material.
 The standard sub-base material used across the UK is usually a primary aggregate and is often a granite or limestone Type 1 MOT 40mm to dust specification.
 This specification of sub-base material contains a range of aggregate sizes and fines and generally compacts well to form a stable base on which to install the Nidagravel® gravel stabilisation system.
-Other sub-base grades and materials are available and can be also be successfully used, this includes a range of recycled products.
-Where greater levels of permeability are required for drainage or as part of a SuDS compliant system, different sub-base materials are specified, usually these sub-base materials contain a lower percentage of fines or small particles to increase the void size between the pieces of aggregate and therefore increase the sub-base's ability to drain more freely.
-Once the sub-base material has been installed it is then compacted to form a well consolidated base.
+Other sub-base grades and materials are available and can also be successfully used, this includes a range of recycled products.
+Where greater levels of permeability are required for drainage or as part of a SuDS compliant system, different sub-base materials are specified, usually, these sub-base materials contain a lower percentage of fines or small particles to increase the void size between the pieces of aggregate and therefore increase the sub-bases ability to drain more freely.
+Once the sub-base material has been installed it is then compacted to form a well-consolidated base.
 For average ground conditions, the following sub-base depths are generally accepted as being suitable for their applications:

 Nidagravel® 129 for Foot Paths and Cycle Paths.
 50mm - 100mm sub-base depth